stratoss/phalcon2rest/README.md

 A base project for APIs using the [Phalcon2][phalcon] framework
 ---------------------------------------------------

-This project is a fork [cmoore4][cmoore4]'s PhalconRest, but modified to work correctly with Phalcon2.
+This project is a fork of [cmoore4][cmoore4]'s PhalconRest, but modified to work correctly with Phalcon2.
 It is including latest phpleague's [OAuth2][OAuth2] at the moment (5.x) and using Json Web Tokens (JWT).
 Rate limiting is implemented as well.